phpmyadmin/phpmyadmin/doc/faq.rst

 .. _faq4_2:

-4.2 What's the preferred way of making phpMyAdmin secure against evil access.
+4.2 What's the preferred way of making phpMyAdmin secure against evil access?
 -----------------------------------------------------------------------------

 This depends on your system.
 If you're running a server which cannot be